Paperback-iOS/website/contributing.md

 ```

 **Download link**
-The following component creates a link allowing to download the last public build.
+The following component creates a link allowing to download the latest public build.
 ```html
 <Download text="from here"/>
 ```